felipecruz91/spinner/README.md

 The serverless function will serve the request by checking if there are any running servers that are not doing any work based on the provided criteria.

-For instance, if we want to delete any servers whose CPU load is below under 50% in the ast 5 minutes, we would call:
+For instance, if we want to delete any servers whose CPU load is below under 50% in the last 5 minutes, we would call:

 ```cli
 curl -v \